KLUE-benchmark/KLUE/README.md

 `NOTE`: In the paper, we describe more in detail how our 4 principles have guided creating KLUE from task selection, corpus selection, annotation protocols, determining evaluation metrics to baseline construction.

-## Benchmark PLMs
+## KLUE-PLMs
-We have trained 2 models: KLUE-BERT and KLUE-RoBERTa.
-KLUE-RoBERTa will be released in small, base, and large size. <br>
+We have trained 2 models: KLUE-BERT and KLUE-RoBERTa. <br>

 | Model                | Embedding size | Hidden size | # Layers | # Heads |
 |----------------------|----------------|-------------|----------|---------|